ahanba/pyatus/README.md

 #### About config.yaml
 You can find the simple config.yaml in the sample folder.
 ```
-# Specify the folder where fils you want to check are located, and columns to read.
+# Specify the folder where files you want to check are located, and columns to read.

 reader:
   folder_path: python/pyatus/sample/target_files